Key takeaways:

 - Do I want to secure quick, one-time jobs or lengthier contract agreements?

+Once you’ve set some customer and job parameters, decide which types of cleaning services will best serve your ideal clients.
 For example, you can specialize in residential cleaning services if you live in a town with highly populated neighborhoods.
-Alternatively, you could offer move-out cleaning services in places with high tenant turnover.
+Or, you could offer move-out cleaning services in places with high tenant turnover.

 Lastly, think about what sets you apart from other cleaning companies.
 What perks and benefits will attract your ideal client?
 This will be the unique selling point you use in your future marketing efforts.